Child restraints and booster seats: the law

 Here are the minimum legal requirements for using child restraints and booster seats in Australia:

-- Children aged four years to under seven years must use a forward-facing approved child restraint with an inbuilt harness, or an approved booster seat with a fastened and adjusted seatbelt or child safety harness.
+- Children aged four years up to seven years must use a forward-facing approved child restraint with an inbuilt harness, or an approved booster seat with a properly fastened and adjusted seatbelt or child safety harness.
 They can sit in the front row only if all other rear seats are occupied by children under seven years, in vehicles with two or more rows of seats.

-- Children aged seven years and older can use a child restraint or adult seatbelt depending on their size.
+- Children aged seven years and older must use a properly adjusted and fastened child restraint or adult seatbelt, depending on their size.

 Moving to an adult seatbelt: the law

-It’s important to note that most 7-year-olds are too small for an adult seatbelt.
-Many children aren’t big enough for an adult seatbelt until they’re 10-12 years old.
+It’s important to know that most 7-year-olds are too small for an adult seatbelt.
+Many children aren’t big enough to safely wear an adult seatbelt until they’re 10-12 years old.
 This is because adult seatbelts are designed for people who are at least 145cm tall.

-The five-step test can help you decide if your child is big enough to move to an adult seatbelt.
+The five-step test can help you decide whether your child is big enough to move to an adult seatbelt.
 Children are big enough to use adult seatbelts if they can do the following: